Artists Statement

 About the Artist

-In New York, Jami pursued portraiture in pastel and oil with Daniel E. Greene, PSA, NA, AWS, and furthered her training at the Art Students League N.Y.C. under Richard C. Pionk and John Hultberg.
-Relocating to South Florida in the early 2000s, her work responded to the rise of Art Basel Miami Beach and Wynwood’s urban art scene, resulting in hyper-realistic paintings marked by bold color and spontaneity.
-She earned her BFA in painting from Florida Atlantic University, where she received the David and Alfrede Myerson Achievement Award in Fine Arts and the Arts and Letters Scholarship.
+In New York, Rahn pursued portraiture in pastel and oil with Daniel E. Greene, PSA, NA, AWS, and furthered her training at the Art Students League of New York City under Richard C. Pionk and John Hultberg.
+Relocating to South Florida in the early 2000s, Jami Nix Rahn’s work responded to the rise of Art Basel Miami Beach and Wynwood’s vibrant urban art scene, resulting in hyper-realistic paintings marked by bold color and street-driven energy.